-Could you briefly introduce yourself?
+Hey, could you briefly introduce yourself?

 Ok, so how is the whole graduation experience doing it for you?

-Do your graduationprojects, to you, feel as like it’s your Mona Lisa of your work so far?
+Does your graduation, to you, feel as like it’s your ‘Mona Lisa’ of work so far?

 To what sense would you like this project, and it’s methodology, to correspond to your practice after graduation?